SigmaSam/Ruby-OOP-Project-Game/README.md

 ## Install

-- In a terminal window type gem install rspec
+- In a terminal window type `gem install rspec`
-- Once rspec install has finished, type rspec --init
+- Once rspec install has finished, type `rspec --init`
-- You will see a folder spec and a file .rspec
+- You will see a folder spec and a file `.rspec`
-- Inside spec folder you'll see a spec_helper.rb file.
+- Inside spec folder you'll see a `spec_helper.rb` file.

 ## Run
-> For this project we have alredy created 2 files called board_spec.rb and player_spec.rb.
-If you want to create another one, make sure you follow name required convetion: [your file name] _spec.rb. same way we created the 2 existing ones.
+> For this project we have alredy created 2 files called `board_spec.rb` and `player_spec.rb`.
+If you want to create another one, make sure you follow name required convetion: `[your file name] _spec.rb`. same way we created the 2 existing ones.

-- Open ./spec/main_spec.rb file
+- Open `./spec/board_spec.rb` and `./spec/player_spec.rb` file
-- Open a terminal window and type rspec
+- Open a terminal window and type `rspec`
 - If all test were passed you will see:

 ![image](assets/rspec_screen.PNG)